cdimascio/sqs-replay/README.md

 ## Dedup Messages

 sqs-replay can deduplicate messages.
-To avoid replaying logically similar messages, sqs-replay accepts a `dedup-regex`.
+To avoid replaying logically similar messages, sqs-replay provides the `--dedup-regex` argument.
-The `dedup-regex` must contain a single capture group that selects the message's deduplication identifier.
+The values of `--dedup-regex` is a regex that (must) contain a single capture group that selects the message's deduplication identifier.
-Subsequent messages that contain the same deduplication identifier will be deleted, but not replayed.
+Subsequent messages that contain the same deduplication identifier will be deleted, but not replayed. `--dedup-regex` can be used with standard and FIFO queues.

 ```shell
 sqs-replay \